schiffchen/planning/standards/gameplay/rules.md

 Before a round starts both players have to place their ships onto the playround.
 Each player has to place 1 aircraft carrier, 1 battleship, 2 submarines and 1 destroyer.

 A ship can be placed horizontal or vertical but never diagonal.
-Also it's not allowed to place 2 ships side by side.
-However ships can be placed to diagonally adjacent fields i.e. if a ship ends at field D5 another ship may start at field E6.

 If both players have placed their ships the game starts.